Yeomanmage/Interview-Challenge/README.md

 * Zip
 * Date of Birth

+### Data validation
+- Text messages can only be sent to mobile phone numbers
+- Text messages should only be sent to people with valid birthdates
+---

 ## Twilio
 For this challenge you will be using Twilio to send the messages.
 They have impressive API capabilities!

 We went ahead and already setup a test account and number.
 Those values should have been provided in the email sent to you.

+**Important: When uploading your commits to your repository, please do not include the Auth Token**

 ### Additional Twilio Information